gagoar/alohomora/readme.md

 alohomora can get configuration from several places:

 ### CLI options

+- prefix (`--prefix`): The prefix used to store the keys (it should not start or end with a `/`, ex: if the path to the secret is `/my-app/[env]/secretName`, the prefix will be `my-app` )

+- aws region (`--aws-region`): The AWS region code where the secrets will be stored (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions)', `default: us-east-1`

+- environment (`--environment`): It will be used to filter the secrets (production, staging, test, all), `default: all`

+- aws access key id (`--aws-access-key-id`): Credentials following https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-environment.html

+- aws secret access key (`--aws-secret-access-key`): Credentials following https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-environment.html

+- aws-session-token (`--aws-session-token`): Credentials following https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-environment.html

+- aws profile (`--aws-profile`): Following https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-shared.html

+- cli (`--cli`): Removes colors to avoid odd input. `default: false`

 If you are using it as a [global command](#installation), you can provide all the options via cli: